-If your work is submitted and it is discovered that you have broken the regulations, one of the following penalties will be applied:
+If it is discovered that you have broken the regulations, one of the following penalties will be applied:

-- the piece of work will be awarded zero marks; - you will be disqualified from that unit for that examination series; - you will be disqualified from the whole subject for that examination series; - you will be disqualified from all subjects and barred from entering again for a period of time.
+- the piece of work will be awarded zero marks; - you will be disqualified from that component for the examination series in question; - you will be disqualified from the whole subject for that examination series; - you will be disqualified from all subjects and barred from entering again for a period of time.

-Your awarding body will decide which penalty is appropriate.
+The awarding body will decide which penalty is appropriate.